Bronzila/DACORL/README.md

 > **_NOTE:_**  Multi-Teacher experiments only differ in the way of generating data by generating data for multiple teachers and then combining the generated datasets.

 Conducting multi-teacher experiments is also easily possible by using the `main.py` script.
-Here we differntiate between two teacher combination strategies: `homogeneous` and `heterogeneous`, which can be parameterized using the `combination` configuration field.
-In the following we will quickly introduce the two different combination strategies and how to use them:
+Here we differentiate between two teacher combination strategies: `homogeneous` and `heterogeneous`, which can be parameterized using the `combination` configuration field.
+In the following we will quickly introduce the two different combination strategies and how to use them.

+> **_NOTE:_**  If you have already generated data by multiple teachers and do not want to re-generate it, but use the present data, pass `data_exists=true` to `main.py`.
+This way the script will automatically use the present teachers in the respective folder (e.g., `step_decay`) for the homogeneous case and all default teachers defined by the `teacher` field for the heterogeneous case.

 #### Homogeneous